Experienced Trial Attorneys Standing Up for Your Rights in Minneapolis

-Vehicle forfeiture is one of the most common forms of forfeiture in Minnesota and the seizure of vehicles is increasing.
-If any of the following occurs, then a vehicle can be seized from the owner:
+Vehicle forfeiture is one of the most common forms of forfeiture in Minnesota, and the seizure of vehicles is increasing.

 - The car was used in the commission of a crime, such as DUI, or the defendant doesn't appear for a trial, whether it was traffic-related or not.